-A website can be well designed, pleasing on the eye, but not ranked on Google’s search result pages.
+A website can be well designed and pleasing on the eye but hardly ranked at all on Google’s search result pages.

 See my post: How to increase page rank

 Quality guidelines for your website

 Google wants to give its users the best experience, which is why these basic principles for websites are in place:

 - The pages should be primarily for users, not for search engines.
 Help your users, do not write for search engines.

 - Avoid ‘tricks’ intended to improve search engine rankings.

 - Make your website stand out from others in your field.

 Each page should be reachable from at least one static link